 - An operational monitoring platform centered on data visualization software meant to empower decision-makers and allow for on-the-fly strategic improvements.

-- Performance management.
-We established templates and data tracking tools, including a data dashboard, to monitor progress against operational targets.
-We created biweekly, monthly, and quarterly stakeholder meetings, including executive sessions with operations, Goodwill executives, and external partners such as the Indiana Department of Health, the NFP National Service Office, and Social Finance.
+- Performance management: Established templates and data tracking tools, including a data dashboard, to monitor progress against operational targets.
+Social Finance created biweekly, monthly, and quarterly stakeholder meetings, including executive sessions with operations, Goodwill executives, external partners such as the Indiana Department of Health, and the NFP National Service Office.

 - Implemented a performance dashboard that provides real-time updates on key performance indicators to drive performance improvement management, as well as a more outcomes-based culture.

-- Catalyzed measurable field improvements, including a twofold referral traffic increase in Johnson County.
+- Catalyzed measurable field improvements, including a two-fold referral traffic increase in Johnson County, Indiana.

 - Goodwill’s Nurse-Family Partnership provided services for this project.

 - Social Finance supported the design and financial structuring of the project.